Camden War Cemetery

 Corporal JP Kerrigan (62397) was an electrical mechanic and was killed in a car accident in Sydney on 11 December 1943, aged 29 years.

-There are five airmen who were killed on 29 March 1944 in Beaufort A9-550, which was part of 15 Squadron.
+Five airmen were killed on 29 March 1944 in Beaufort A9-550, which was part of 15 Squadron.
 The aircraft was based at the Menangle Paceway airfield.
 The aircraft crashed after take-off when the port engine failed.

 F/Sgt HB Johnston (420024), aged 26 years.